HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

 ## Prerequisites

-- Starting from HCL Digital Experience (DX) 9.5 CF227, you can enable Search V2 Authoring.
-For instructions on how to manually install Search V2 Authoring on supported environments, refer to [Installing HCL Digital Experience 9.5 Search V2 Authoring](./installation.md).
+- Starting with HCL Digital Experience (DX) 9.5 CF227, Search V2 Authoring can be enabled.
+For detailed instructions on manually installing Search V2 Authoring in supported environments, refer to [Installing HCL Digital Experience 9.5 Search V2 Authoring](./installation.md).

 - For instructions on how to access the Search V2 Authoring UI, refer to [Accessing HCL DX 9.5 Search V2 Authoring](./access.md).